Siddu-06-0405/Solana-Wallet-Adapter/README.md

 ## 📝 Customization & Deployment

 - Easily theme with Tailwind classes or add more wallet adapters.
-- Deploy with [Lovable](https://lovable.dev) or any Vercel/Netlify/VPS using standard React build steps.
+- Deploy with Vercel/Netlify/DigitalOcean VPS using standard React build steps.
 - Connect your custom domain for production.

 ---